Mohanlal To Mammootty: Mollywood Flocks To Make Movies On Murder Accused Jolly

 Producer Antony Perumbavoor has announced that he will be producing an adaptation of the murder case with Mohanlal playing the lead role.
 Reports also suggest that Mohanlal will be essaying the role of an investigation officer in this film.
 It is being said that the shooting will begin in February next year.

 As soon as Antony's announcement came, actor Dini Daniel, took to Facebook and said that Ronex Philip has already started directing a film based on the infamous murder case.
 She stated that she will be playing the role of Jolly in the film, under the name Dolly.
 Dini also revealed a first look poster of the upcoming film.
-Dini's film is titled Koodathayi and is reportedly being produced by Alex Jacob.
+Dini's film is titled 'Koodathayi' and is reportedly being produced by Alex Jacob.
 Vijeesh Thundathil is penning the screenplay for the film.

 Some reports claim that Drishyam director Jeethu Joseph is also trying to rewrite the script of a movie, which already has Mohanlal playing the hero.
-The director is keen to adapt the story of the Jolly murder case instead of the script that they were already working on.
+The director is keen to adapt the story of the murder case instead of the script that they were already working on.

 According to Onmanorama, aspiring filmmaker Arun T Mohan, is also looking for possibilities to adapt the Koodathayi murder case on screen.
 However, he has his reservations as already a slew of films have been announced, centred around the same plot.